- Learning Centre

 - You can log in to your “My Sessions” page to see which mentor sessions were successfully booked and your mentors’ contact information.

 - Mentees are responsible for contacting their mentors to confirm when and where they will meet and to make any changes if needed.

-In the future Mentor Express may be available to law students and National Committee on Accreditation (NCA) candidates, but for now it is limited to lawyers and articling students.
+In the future Mentor Express may be available to law students and National Committee on Accreditation (NCA) candidates, but for now it is limited to lawyers, articling students and CPLED students.

-Mentorship can benefit a lawyer at any stage of their career.
+A lawyer can benefit from mentorship at any stage of their career.
 Your early training and exposure may have been to lawyers with poor practice management skills or who did not share their experience with you when you were a junior.
 Maybe you have practised in a firm with well-developed support systems and have recently broken away to set up your own shop.
 Or you are moving into a new practice area, or simply moving to a new office setting.